 I was born and raised in the Catholic faith.
 As I entered college I transitioned to attending Methodist services, and since 2008, my family and I have attended non-denominational churches in our area.
 Each faith, spirituality, and denomination are viewed and practiced differently.
 Even though my transition into a similar yet different denomination I experienced many of the typical abandonment, shaming, and unhelpful support with the intention to bring me back to one side over the other.
 In my current practice of therapy I work with each individual to identify the importance of faith in their healing.
 Most people I have seen see faith and spirituality as a stuck point, and even if they aren’t involved in their faith, they still find themselves going back there and asking questions.
 I am not a minister and I do not have an agenda for one denomination over another.
 If you have come to this site seeking counseling and support, then I will meet you where you are.
 The level of vulnerability one experiences when seeking help outside the “normal” venues (family, friends, teachers, church officials) is often faced with intentional or unintentional degrading, lower self-esteem, and even bullying in various forms.

-I am honored that you would give counseling a chance, and I am even more honored that you will let me walk this path with you.
+I am thankful that you would give counseling a chance, and I am even more honored that you will let me walk this path with you.
 In my experience over the years, I have noticed that each individual really does have the answers they need, and the therapist is more of a guide and a safe space to express themselves without fear of rejection or further harm in their healing and getting back to where they want to be.

 - Stress, Anxiety

 - Trauma and abuse

 I also have experience in Addictions, LGBT, Relationship issues, Intimacy-related issues, Parenting issues, Anger management, Self esteem, Bipolar disorder, Coping with life changes, Compassion fatigue, ADHD